burrowers/garble/docs/CONTROLFLOW.md

 > Warning: this param affects resulting binary only when used in combination with [flattening](#control-flow-flattening)

-Block splitting `block_splits` times splits largest block into 2 parts of random size.
-If there is no suitable block (number of ssa instructions in block is less than 3) work stops without errors.
+Block splitting splits the largest block into 2 parts of random size, this is done `block_splits` times at most.
+If there is no more suitable block to split (number of ssa instructions in block is less than 3), splitting stops.

 This param is very useful if your code has few branches (`if`, `switch` etc.).